-The command to start/end the test mode is sent during periodical communication, i.e. with delay whose duration depends on the frequency of periodical communication.
-The test mode will be disabled automatically 30 minutes after:
+The test mode is started/ended during polling, which results in a delay, its duration depending on the programmed response period.
+The test mode will be turned off automatically after 30 minutes of:

 - starting the test mode from the DLOADX program (the 30-minute period is running from the moment of exiting the controller settings), - exiting the service mode in the control panel.